cleanlab/token-label-error-benchmarks/README.md

 #### Install Cleanlab Package
 ---
-Install the Cleanlab version used for this experiment: `pip install ./cleanlab`
+Install the Cleanlab version used for our experiments: `pip install ./cleanlab`

 #### Download Datasets
 ---